 (3) Use a shared calendar

 Shared calendars are available through a number of services.
 One of the more popular options is the Google calendar.
 Parents can adjust settings on the calendar to share access with one another, allowing for shared scheduling of the children’s activities, events, health appointments, vacations, and tracking of overnights.
 The calendar is available online and on smartphones or tablets as well, and are generally free.

 One excellent co-parenting suggestion is to use joint “wish lists” at your favorite online retailers.
 For example, both Amazon and Toys R Us allows you to maintain and share “wish lists” for your children.
 This allows parents to coordinate for events like birthdays and special holidays, and to keep track of requests made by children.

 There are many other similar tools available to parents who want to find easy, accessible, and cooperative ways to communicate about their children.

-If you are struggling with a former partner who is not co-parenting well, meet with one of our Oregon Divorce lawyers who can make recommendations on options you may have – both in and out of court.
-We recognize that Divorce can be confusing.
-It is not something that you need to do alone - let us help.
-Contact us to schedule a discounted consultation with an experienced Oregon Divorce Lawyer and discuss the best legal approach for your case.
+If you are struggling with a former partner who is not co-parenting well, meet with one of our Oregon Divorce attorneys who can make recommendations on options you may have – both in and out of court.
+Learning about the divorce process for the first time can be overwhelming.
+It is not something that you need to do alone – let us help.
+Call us today to set up a free consultation with an experienced Family Law Lawyer and determine the best steps for your circumstance.